Northern Fleet: World War II

 The Northern Fleet blocked the Finnish military base at Petsamo through the Winter War of 1939 and 1940.
-By June 1941, the fleet included 8 destroyers, 15 submarines, 2 torpedo boats, 7 patrol boats, 2 minesweepers, and 116 airplanes.

 In August 1940, the Soviets created the White Sea Military Base to defend the coastline, bases, ports, and other installations.
 The White Sea Flotilla was established in August 1941 under the command of Rear-Admiral M. Dolinin.
 Subsequent commanders were Vice Admiral Georgy Stepanov (in October), Rear-Admiral Stepan Kucherov, and Vice-Admiral Yuriy Panteleyev.